juanmigonzalez/angular-clean-architecture/README.md

 # Angular Clean Architecture Template

-This repository is intended to serve as a template for developing an Angular project with clean architecture.
+This repository is intended to serve as a template for developing an Angular project with clean architecture and atomic design for components.

 This architecture allows you to keep the business logic separate, so you can use this idea for use with other frameworks just by extracting the "lib" folder from it.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Dependencies